Inklingo

 nounA2general

-Use 'multa' specifically when referring to a financial penalty or fine imposed by an authority, such as for a traffic violation.
+Use 'multa' specifically when referring to a financial penalty, like a fine for a traffic violation or breaking a minor rule.

 A small pile of currency (bills and coins) sitting on a surface, with a large, prominent red official seal pressed directly onto the top bill, symbolizing a financial penalty.